codebots-dev/codebots/README.rst

 * EmailBot: useful to get an email when a task is complete
 * SlackBot: same thing, but you get a slack message instead.
+* TeleBot: again the same thing, but you get a message on Telegram this time.

 Full documentation: https://franaudo.github.io/codebots/latest/.